MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configure-preset-approvals.md

 # Configure preset approvals

-The Approvals kit allows you to predefine approval workflows so that you don't need to set up each approver manually.
+The business approvals kit allows you to predefine approval workflows so that you don't need to set up each approver manually.

 To configure preset approvals, you must set up: